Cal-Learn Program Procedures

 2. Changes the Cal-Learn registration status to Post-Aid Services.

-3. Adds activity CL High School with current date.
+3. Adds activity CL High School with the current date.

 4. Goes to CalWIN Display Student Summary window, Collect Student Detail window tab, to record the high school graduation information.

-5. Authorizes and issues $500 graduation bonus using Supportive Service type Ancillary, with sub type Retro Cal-Learn Grad Bonus via warrant, using current date.
+5. Authorizes and issues $500 graduation bonus using the Supportive Service type Ancillary, with subtype Retro Cal-Learn Grad Bonus via warrant, using the current date.

-7. Scan copy of high school graduation certificate/diploma into IDM.
+7. Scans a copy of the high school graduation certificate/diploma into IDM.

-8. End date Post-Aid Services status, add Closed status and change case back to Cal-Learn closed caseload ID.
+8. End date Post-Aid Services status, adds Closed status and changes case back to Cal-Learn closed caseload ID.

 Cal-Learn Penalties

-The Cal-Learn Case Manager determines that the teen parent is due a bonus or penalty and completes an SCD 62 which is sent to the Cal-Learn CWES Worker for action.
+The Cal-Learn Case Manager determines that the teen parent is eligible for a bonus and completes an SCD 62, which is sent to the Cal-Learn CWES Worker for action.

 Upon receiving the SCD 62, the Cal-Learn CWES Worker must take appropriate action, within the appropriate time frames to issue the bonus or apply the penalty.